Icemagic33/EscapeQuest/README.md

 ## Menu
 This is the menu screen.
 Use the switch on the DE1-SoC board to select maze/difficulty.

 <img width="480" alt="menu" src="https://github.com/Icemagic33/EscapeQuest/assets/78094725/7c8ff88d-d667-4dd1-a915-c31e011a064d">

 ## Maze 1
 Hand created maze.
 Since the maze has lots of holes, it is easier for player 1 to reach its checkpoint.

 ![maze2_revised](https://github.com/Icemagic33/EscapeQuest/assets/78094725/c32d8e2f-5a53-43f3-868b-6ec95cc63c50)

 ## Maze 2
 Pacman style maze.
 It is getting harder!
 Building a game plan in advance is needed.
-Also, luck is needed as the checkpoints are located randomly!
+Also, good luck.
+The checkpoints are located randomly.

 <img width="480" alt="Screenshot 2024-04-05 at 4 11 42" src="https://github.com/Icemagic33/EscapeQuest/assets/78094725/4b964856-5d6f-4a52-a903-85d13db08e76">

 ## Maze 3
 This maze is mysterious.
 The boarders are black!
 You must find your way through the maze blindfolded.
 Suspense!

 <img width="480" alt="maze3" src="https://github.com/Icemagic33/EscapeQuest/assets/78094725/545bcd1a-b0a0-4f69-a0db-a637dc0cab08">

 ## Player 1 Wins